 Nuts & Seeds

-Brown butter, unsalted butter, cheese (cheddar, goat or parmesan), cream and milk, and yogurt.
+Butter, cheese (cheddar, or parmesan), cream, milk, and yogurt.

 Anchovies, caviar, eggs, mussels, and scallops.

-Bread crumbs, capers, chili sauce, chocolate & cocoa*, currants (dried), dijon mustard, olive oil, olives (black and green), pasta, raisins, stock/broth, and vinegar (red wine or white wine).
+Bread crumbs, capers, chili sauce, chocolate & cocoa*, currants (dried), dijon mustard, olive oil, olives (black and green), pasta, raisins, stock/broth, vinegar (red wine or white wine)